 For larger group projects, students may take on roles from screenwriting and storyboarding to direction, camera work, lighting, performance, and post-production work.

 Year course.
 This is a performance-based course.
 Students are introduced to the elements of improvisation including jazz harmony, soloing strategies, and ensemble playing.
 Selected music will span the history of jazz, from Dixieland to Big Band and Bebop to Modern.
 Before enrolling, students must have knowledge of their instrument and have played for at least two years.
 Performances are scheduled throughout the year at various Cate events.

 Spring trimester.
 Students will study the elements of music and create longer-form compositions, including electronic, jazz, film and classical.

-Spring trimester.
+Year course.
 Students will learn the basics of playing a variety of musical instruments, including piano, guitar, bass, and drums.
 They will write songs using the DAW software Logic Pro X and Pro Tools.
 Students will understand how songs are composed, arranged, and performed in small ensembles.
 They will study the history of rock and gain basic concepts of music theory.
 The ultimate goal of the class is to put together several songs for performance and/or recording, learn a new instrument and discover the world of computer music-making.